darren-reddick/go-apigw-webchat/README.md

 ### :wrench: Provisioning the websocket service in AWS

 A make target has been configured to build the binaries and deploy to AWS using the serverless framework.
-This will deploy to a stage named **poc**.
-Other stages can be configured with the serverless definition file: serverless.yml
+This will deploy to a named stage using the **STAGE** parameter. (stage is the equivalent of a deployment environment)

+Configuration for a stage should be set in a file named [stage].yaml in the **environment** directory.
+See the **example.yaml** file as an example.
+Not including an environment file will simply take the defaults for each setting.

 **The AWS IAM credentials for deploying should be set up in the environment to do this.**